KNowledgeOnWebScale/OntoDESIDE-Tutorials/getting-started.md

 > Note that `g` is a shortcut for `graphs`.

-The following quads are generated for the first product.
+For the first product, the following extra quads are generated in the graph ´ex:Dimensions`.

 ```turtle
 ex:Nortec_1234 ceon-quantity:hasLength ex:Nortec_1234-length ex:Dimensions .